m-Py/jExp/README.md

 ### TO DO

+** major

-- implement stimulus positioning by passing arguments to the constructor
+- stimulus positioning

-- implement simultaneous presentation of multiple stimuli (e.g. create function that binds multiple stimulus objects, shoud be easy)

-- add input listeners (i.e. key and mouse presses) to process participant input
+- event handling (a big one...)

-- add data storing functionality
+- data storing functionality

-- (maybe later): remove the necessity to pass DOM id names to the stimulus constructor
+** minor

+- make object instantiation more comfortable

 ### "Stimulus-object creation contract"